lovett2/TooLongDidntRead/README.md

 2: Open Firefox and enter the following into your URL, 'about:debugging'

-3: Click 'Load temporary add-on', navigate to '/TooLongDidntRead/Firefox' and hit enter
+3: Click 'Load temporary add-on', navigate to '/TooLongDidntRead/Firefox' and select the file called 'manifest.json'

 4: The extension is now installed